yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 ## Quickstart

-This package requires python 3 (including venv), git and a recent OS
+This package requires python 3 (including venv), git and a recent OS.

 Clone and go to the newly created repository :